But Not for Me (film): Previous versions

-The 1935 movie Accent on Youth starred Herbert Marshall and Sylvia Sidney.
+The 1935 film Accent on Youth starred Herbert Marshall and Sylvia Sidney.
 The 1950 film version was a musical entitled Mr. Music, starring Bing Crosby and Nancy Olson.

 Novelization

-A worthwhile novelization of the screenplay was written by American writer Edward S. Aarons (1916-1975) under the mild pseudonym Edward Ronns, published in a mass market, tie-in paperback edition by Pyramid Books (cover price 35¢) with a release date of September, 1959 and copyright assigned to Paramount Pictures Corporation.
+A worthwhile novelization of the screenplay was written by American writer Edward S. Aarons (1916–1975) under the mild pseudonym Edward Ronns, published in a mass market, tie-in paperback edition by Pyramid Books (cover price 35¢) with a release date of September, 1959 and copyright assigned to Paramount Pictures Corporation.
 (Aarons is best known for his prolific "Assignment" espionage series, featuring agent Sam Durell.)